Speaking & Events

 Keynotes

-I will work closely with you to understand your specific context and needs, and customise my keynote, accordingly.
-That means that no two keynotes are the same.
-Different aspects of content are weaved together to meet the specific objectives and needs of your event.
-I draw on the science of grief theory, agency and support, combined with powerful story telling and 20 plus years of grief support and speaking experience.
+I will work closely with you to understand your specific context and needs, and customise my keynote accordingly.
+No two keynotes are the same.
+Different aspects of content are weaved together to meet the objectives and needs of your event.
+I draw on the science of grief theory, agency and support, combined with powerful storytelling and over 20 years of suicide grief support and speaking experience.
+Much of my work focuses on understanding, navigating and supporting

-And, if you have a bespoke topic you’d like covered, the researcher in me is always up for a challenge.
-Let’s chat!
+If you have a bespoke topic you’d like covered, the researcher in me is always up for the challenge.
+Get in touch to discuss what you have in mind.

 KEYNOTE TOPIC #1